- The ESG agenda

 How can we help our clients?

-We are supporting our clients to prepare for the upcoming IR35 tax reforms.
-Our support starts with a conversation with you about your business and to discuss how you utilise off payroll workers (OPWs) within your organisation and to then agree how we can best support you navigate the practical requirements to ensure compliance.
+We continue to support our clients with their responsibilities under IR35.
+Our support starts with a conversation with you about your business and to discuss how you utilise off payroll workers (OPWs) within your organisation and to then agree how we can best support you navigate the practical requirements to ensure and maintain compliance.

-To provide an idea of some of the ways we have helped our clients, this includes:
+To provide an idea of some of the ways we have helped our clients support their approach to managing their ongoing IR35 responsibilities, this includes:

-- Facilitate workshops containing a mixture of technical guidance, discussion and group input.
-These can help to gain buy-in from internal stakeholders involved in the engagement of contractors
+• facilitate workshops containing a mixture of technical guidance, discussion and group input.
+These can help ensure internal stakeholders involved in the engagement of contractors understand the rules and their responsibilities

 In addition, we have developed a market-leading tool to monitor and assess contractors.
 Our Employment Status Intelligence Platform (ESIP) provides an assessment outcome every time and:

-- Provides a database to store and monitor new and existing OPW population, including a risk rating in all cases, highlighting how often each OPW should be reassessed while they continue to be engaged
+• provides a database to store and monitor new and existing OPW population, including a risk rating in all cases

-If you would like to book a demo of ESIP you can do so here and one of our team will get back to you.
+Book a demo of ESIP and one of our team will get back to you.